-Check out the genre X GoodReads group where you can check out current and past genre X titles, connect with other readers, and receive updates for our monthly meetings and special events.
+Check out the genre X GoodReads group where you can check out past genre X titles, connect with other readers, and receive updates.

 Jennifer’s daughter Mabel thinks her mom reads a lot and that her time would be better spent taking her to the local KFC.
 But Jennifer is a true professional as a member of our crack marketing team, and brings a practiced eye to judging good books to read.
 She is an avid Pinsterer, and when she’s not reading the next genre X read, she’s making kolaczki just like her grandma used to.

 We asked Charlotte, Rebecca’s niece, to write this bio, but she just smeared some mashed carrots across the page.
 Rebecca is an avid reader, who when not reading books is talking about them.
 There is one thing that keeps Rebecca from reading fiction, and that is baking, because baking is non-fiction, and delicious.
 If you’re on your best behavior, she might bring you a cupcake.

 Brandon is a graduate student at the University of Wisconsin-Madison, who, thanks to genre X has mastered the art of button making.
 Ernest Hemingway played no part in his decision to intern at Oak Park.
 Nope.
 None at all.
 He enjoys fiction, comic books, punk rock, and growing things to eat.

 The Oak Park Public Library enhances the quality of life in our diverse community by providing the resources and services for lifelong learning and enjoyment, the space and opportunities to gather and connect, and by fostering a love of reading.

 You will need a valid email address to comment but it will not be shown.
 You are welcome to use your own name or identify as “anonymous.”

 Your participation in the genre X blog is subject to the following Blog Guidelines: